What do we know about the design of the gas chambers in the Operation Reinhard death camps (Treblinka, Belzec, and Sobibor)?

 Pavel Leleko, a Ukrainian guard in Treblinka, confirmed the deceptive appearance of the gas chambers: “Flowers grew right by in long boxes.
 There was no door at the entrance.
 Instead of it there was a heavy hanging made from a rug.”

-Erich Bauer, the Gasmeister (Gas Master) in Sobibor, described the generally successful efforts to disarm the suspicions of the victims and the outcome: “It was quite amazing how oblivious the Jews were that they were going to die.
+Erich Bauer, the Gasmeister (Gas Master) in Sobibor, described the generally successful efforts to disarm the suspicions of the victims: “It was quite amazing how oblivious the Jews were that they were going to die.
 There was hardly ever any resistance.
 The Jews became suspicious only after they had already entered the gas chamber.
 But at that point there was no way back . . .
 The doors were sealed airtight and the gassing procedure was started immediately.”

-According to a Holocaust denier and YouTube video-maker known as “Denierbud,” if the gas chamber buildings had existed the Germans would have created two big rooms for the gas chambers with no central hallway.
+According to a Holocaust denier and YouTube video-maker known as “Denierbud,” if the gas chamber buildings had existed, the Germans would have created two big rooms for the gas chambers with no central hallway.
 Each of the big rooms would have been equipped with their own double doors.
 Denierbud’s speculations are completely theoretical and improbable.

-Second, once the victims had been jammed into the small rooms and the doors were shut and locked they were powerless to resist their fate.
-This would not be true with large rooms where, when the deception broke down, the panicky disorder would have been much harder to deal with or contain.
+Second, once victims were jammed into the small rooms and the doors were shut, they were basically powerless to resist their fate.
+With larger rooms, if the deception broke down, the impact of disorder would have been much harder to contain.

-Double doors into big rooms would have looked less friendly than the “bathhouse” design the Germans did construct.
-It was critical that the victims be deceived until they were locked into the gas chamber room.
-If even a handful of Jews suddenly panicked and started to back out of the hallway or refused to enter the door it would have caused chaos and control problems that could have quickly spread throughout the rest.
+Double doors into big rooms might have looked less friendly than the “bathhouse” design the Germans ended up constructing.
+It was critical that the victims be deceived until they were locked into the gas chamber rooms.

 See “One Third of the Holocaust” at http://www.youtube.com/watch?v=taIaG8b2u8I at approximately 54:00 to 57:00 to minutes.